 The People's Republic of China ("China") has a very large tax treaty network with over 100 tax treaties.
 China has an established MAP programme and has significant experience with resolving MAP cases.
-It has a large MAP inventory, with a modest number of new cases submitted each year and more than 110 cases pending on 31 December 2018.
-Of these cases, more than a half concern allocation/attribution cases.
-Overall the China meets most of the elements of the Action 14 Minimum Standard.
-Where it has deficiencies, China is working to address them.
+It has a large MAP inventory, with a modest number of new cases submitted each year and more than 120 cases pending on 31 December 2019.
+Of these cases, 44% concern allocation/attribution cases.
+Overall China meets most of the elements of the Action 14 Minimum Standard.
+Where it has deficiencies, China worked to address some of them, which has been monitored in stage 2 of the process.
+In this respect, China solved some of the identified deficiencies.

 All of China's tax treaties contain a provision relating to MAP.
-Those treaties mostly follow paragraphs 1 through 3 of Article 25 of the Model Tax Convention on Income and Capital 2017 (OECD, 2017).
-Its treaty network is almost entirely consistent with the requirements of the Action 14 Minimum Standard, except for the fact that almost 10% of its tax treaties neither contain a provision stating that mutual agreements shall be implemented notwithstanding any time limits in domestic law (which is required under Article 25(2), second sentence), nor the alternative provisions for Article 9(1) and Article 7(2) to set a time limit for making transfer pricing adjustments.
+Those treaties mostly follow paragraphs 1 to 3 of Article 25 of the OECD Model Tax Convention (OECD, 2017).
+Its treaty network is almost entirely consistent with the requirements of the Action 14 Minimum Standard, except for the fact that approximately 8% of its tax treaties neither contain a provision stating that mutual agreements shall be implemented notwithstanding any time limits in domestic law (which is required under Article 25(2), second sentence), nor the alternative provisions for Article 9(1) and Article 7(2) to set a time limit for making transfer pricing adjustments.

 In order to be fully compliant with all four key areas of an effective dispute resolution mechanism under the Action 14 Minimum Standard, China needs to amend and update a certain number of its tax treaties.
-In this respect, China signed the Multilateral Instrument, through which a number of its tax treaties will potentially be modified to fulfil the requirements under the Action 14 Minimum Standard.
+In this respect, China signed the Multilateral Instrument, through which a number of its tax treaties will be modified to fulfil the requirements under the Action 14 Minimum Standard.
 Where treaties will not be modified, upon entry into force of this Multilateral Instrument for the treaties concerned, China reported that it intends to update all of its tax treaties via bilateral negotiations to be compliant with the requirements under the Action 14 Minimum Standard, thereby giving priority to those jurisdictions that have closer economic ties and substantial pending MAP cases with China.
+In this respect, for one of these treaties China reported that it finalised negotiations.
+For the remaining treaties, China indicated that it intends to contact the relevant treaty partners to bring the treaties in line with the requirements under the Action 14 Minimum Standard in accordance with its plan and taking into consideration whether or when those treaty partners sign the Multilateral Instrument.